Tax Reform: How Will It Affect You?

 - Limits on net operating loss deductions.
 The deduction for losses, which was unlimited, is now limited to 80% of taxable income.
 Carrybacks are essentially eliminated (except for in certain losses in the trade or business of farming).
 NOLs can be carried forward indefinitely.

-This far-reaching legislation will have immediate effects on many individuals and businesses.
-Contact your CPA for more details and visit the AICPA’s 360 Degrees of Financial Literacy site and Tax Reform Resource Center.
+This far-reaching legislation affects many individuals and businesses.
+Contact your CPA for more details and visit the AICPA’s Tax Reform Resource Center.